BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/16_4_Using_BDK.md

 ## Compile Policy with BDK

-For our current purposes, really exciting part of BDK is its Policy comiler, because it's the only command-line Miniscript Policy that we know about.
+For our current purposes, the really exciting part of BDK is its Policy compiler, because it's the only command-line Miniscript Policy that we know about.

 You access it with the `compile` command (which was one of `--features` that you enabled when you installed `bdk-cli`).
 Not only will it compile from Policy to Miniscript, but it'll also embed your Miniscript as a Minidescriptor.

-Here's an example of our executive Policy in its abstract form:
+Here's an example of compiling the executive policy from previous sections.

 ```sh
 bdk-cli compile "or(pk(president),thresh(2,pk(vp1),pk(vp2),pk(vp3)))"